 - Participants attend 4 days of virtual pre-workshop training (2 hour 30 minutes each day) and 3 full days of in-person faculty development activities at Tennessee Tech University.

 - Hands-on experience working with modules from previous successful PDC integration efforts

-The workshop will provide intensive hands-on experience on using thread libraries to write parallel programs in C/C++ and Java.
+The workshop will provide intensive hands-on experience on using thread libraries to write parallel programs in C/C++, Java, and Python.
 The participants will learn how to integrate PDC topics following best practices in introductory programming classes.
-They will also be introduced to our toolkit which aids in introducing these topics into their CS0/CS1/CS2 classes, as well as pedagogical methods to interest students in PDC concepts.
+They will also be introduced to our toolkit which aids in introducing these topics into their early computing classes, as well as pedagogical methods to interest students in PDC concepts.